scratchspec/scratchspec.github.io/README.md

 These variables blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden variables blocks

-These variables blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These variables blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### List blocks